 Adding accessibility features such as closed captioning unlocks your e-learning for learners with different kinds of needs and abilities.
-That’s something many of your learners need—and for some situations, it’s even a legal requirement.
+That’s something many of your learners require—and for some situations, it’s even a legal requirement.

 In addition to improving accessibility, there are learning benefits to using closed captions.
 For example:

-- Captions are especially helpful for people for whom English is a second language.
+- Captions are helpful for people for whom English is a second language.
 They help with comprehension of fast speech, accents, mumbling, brand names, and more.

-By default, the Closed Captions button will appear in the Storyline player on slides or layers where captions are used, and users can click this button to toggle the captions on and off.
+By default, the Closed Captions (CC) button will appear in the Storyline 360 player on slides or layers where captions are used, and users can click this button to toggle the captions on and off.

 - Action: Adjust Variable